Includes Rapid River, Fayette, Garden

 Lodging, Cabins, Cottages, B&B's, Businesses, Attractions and Recreation at the south edge of the Hiawatha National Forest by Big Bay de Noc (Map)

-Hiawatha Resort and the Midway General Store, deep in the Hiawatha National Forest, N251 Forest Highway 13, Wetmore, Michigan 49895.
+Hiawatha Resort and the Midway General Store, deep in the Hiawatha National Forest at N251 Forest Highway 13.
 Phone 906-573-2933.
 About 25 miles north of Garden Corners, on Blue Lake.
 6 rental cabins.
 Open year round.
 Cabins sleep from 3 to 6.
 Canoes and fishing boats with cabins.
 On the snowmobile and ATV trails.
 Fishing boat will be placed on any of the over 100 lakes within 10 miles of the resort.

-New Listing: Jack Pine Lodge, Resort, and Campground is located 20 minutes northwest of Manistique in the Hiawatha National Forest.
+Jack Pine Lodge, Resort, and Campground is located 20 minutes northwest of Manistique in the Hiawatha National Forest.
 Campground offers 27 sites with electric and water hook-ups, new shower house, and designated horse sites.
 Six 1-3 bedroom cabins.
 Wi-Fi.
 On the ORV and Snowmobile trail.
 Gas available.
-Restaurant and Lounge open daily at noon.
+Bar and Grill open daily at noon.
 Jack Pine Lodge, 5350N State HWY M-94 , Manistique, MI 49854.
 Phone: (906) 573-2414

 Stutts Creek Retreat is located 15 minutes southeast of Munising in the Hiawatha National Forest.
 Located on a hill overlooking Stutts Creek, the cottage is air-conditioned and will sleep from 8 to 12 guests.
 The 5.5 acres of private wooded grounds offer a perfect get away.
 The living room is furnished with leather furniture and a 48” Satellite TV.
 Complete kitchen with dishwasher and lots of extras.
 Laundry.
 Wi-Fi.
 Pets welcome.
 Stutts Creek Retreat, 8185 Old State Road 94, Manistique, MI.
 Phone: 317-716-5864.